AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 The largest difference between this workflow and the `phonopy.in` from the command line interface is the additional sections defining FireWorks specific parameters.
 The purpose of these sections is to organize both the LaunchPad and file structure of the machines running the workflows.
 `[fireworks.workdir]` specifies the base working directory for where the workflows will run (`fireworks.workdir.remote`) and where all the post-processing will happen (`fireworks.workdir.local`).
-The naming convention was chosen to reflect that in most cases the electronic structure calculations will be done on a remote cluster, while the postprocessing will be done locally on a lap/desktop computer.
+The naming convention was chosen to reflect that in most cases the electronic structure calculations will be done on a remote cluster, while the postprocessing will be done locally on a laptop or desktop computer.
 If `fireworks.workdir.remote` is not set, both post-processing and running the jobs will be done in the base working directory defined in `fireworks.workdir.local`.
 Furthermore to ensure the MgO and Si calculations do not overwrite each other these base working directories are appended with `{material_chemical_formula}/{atoms_hash}/` giving each material a unique working directory to store all of its data in.